+The American Democracy Project (ADP) is a multi-campus initiative focused on higher education’s role in preparing the next generation of informed, engaged citizens for our democracy.
+The project began in 2003 as an initiative of the American Association of State Colleges and Universities (AASCU).
 The goal of the American Democracy Project is to produce graduates who are committed to being active, involved citizens in their communities.
 The 250 participating colleges and universities, as members of the American Association of State Colleges and Universities, have been described as “Stewards of Place.”
 As today’s undergraduates complete their studies and return to their communities, universities must prepare the next generation of citizens to become tomorrow’s “Stewards of Place.”

 Every four years we have the right granted to us by the Constitution to elect the President of the United States as well as state and local officials.
 It is our responsibility as citizens and members of the Keene State College community to participate in this process and exercise our right to vote.
 Our College is a leader in the American Association of State Colleges and Universities American Democracy Project.
 Keene State College is committed to supporting and developing faculty, staff, and student engagement in the democratic process through campus initiatives focused on service, citizenship, and voting.

 Due to increased safety precautions and fewer volunteers, exercising your right to vote this year comes with some challenges.
 In order to reduce risk for you and your Keene neighbors, and to avoid long lines at the polls on election day, you have a few options:

 - OPTION I: If you are planning to vote in Keene, the Keene City Clerk’s Office has created a ONE-STOP PROCESS @ KEENE STATE COLLEGE:

 - Please fill out the form at this link KSC Absentee Ballot Application-COVID and email or text back to the city clerk’s office: Keenevotes@ci.keene.nh.us Cell – 603-803-8003